DroidsOnRoids/jspoon/README.md

 [![Javadocs](https://javadoc.io/badge/pl.droidsonroids/jspoon.svg?color=blue)](https://javadoc.io/doc/pl.droidsonroids/jspoon)

 # jspoon
-Jspoon is a Java library that provides parsing HTML into Java objects basing on CSS selectors.
+jspoon is a Java library that provides parsing HTML into Java objects basing on CSS selectors.
 It uses [jsoup][jsoup] underneath as a HTML parser.

 ## Installation
 Insert the following dependency into your project's `build.gradle` file: